cocoa-xu/cc_precompiler/README.md

 Triplet for current host will be always available, `:erlang.system_info(:system_architecture)`.

 For macOS targets, the version part will be trimmed, e.g., `x86_64-apple-darwin21.6.0` will be `x86_64-apple-darwin`.

+### Note
+#### Conditionally switch on/off compilation flags depending on the target
+During the compilation, `cc_precompiler` will set and update the environment variable `CC_PRECOMPILER_CURRENT_TARGET` to the current target's triplet.

+The reason we might need this is that some 3rd party library may support some feature, like AVX, but they do not offer an auto-detection mechanism, and we have to manually switch on/off corresponding compilation flags.

+An example with further explanation can be found on [cocoa-xu/nif_opt_flags](https://github.com/cocoa-xu/nif_opt_flags).

+Last but not least, as the name suggests, this environment variable is set by `cc_precompiler`, thus if you switch to another precompiler, please check their manual for the equvilent.

 ### Customise Precompilation Targets